 There are countless recipes for delicious mocktails (like these) to imitate your favorite cocktail — or to try something totally brand new!

-Plus, you’ve pretty much got your pick of alcohol-free wines, beer, and spirits to use in your mocktails.
+Plus, you’ve pretty much got your pick of alcohol-free wines, plus non-alcoholic beer and spirits to use in your mocktails.
 We’re rather partial to the world’s first non-alcoholic rosé or our revolutionary non-alcoholic drinks in cans. 😉

 (That way, you don’t have to be like sad Zac Efron.)